Samangan/steam-friend-diff/README.md

 steam-friend-diff
 =================

-Django site that shows the library differences and similarities between 2 users.
+Django site that shows the library differences and similarities between 2 Steam users.
 Debug site is live on heroku [here] (http://safe-woodland-4385.herokuapp.com/rateMyFriends/)

 Current problems:
  * Steam Community API is currently heavily rate limited and has long loading times and HTTP 503 errors.
 See [here] (http://steamcommunity.com/discussions/forum/7/846941710472857299/) for a conversation.